 Born in Mauritius, I have a PhD in History from Warwick and MA and BA degrees from SOAS and Kent respectively.
 I have taught at Birkbeck and Cardiff and previously worked for Save The Children Fund for a decade.
 This campaigning background has influenced my research interests which are focused on India and on the southern world, and I remain committed to radical perspectives in history writing.
-I joined the Open University in 2003 as staff tutor in Bristol and lecturer at the newly established Ferguson Centre for African and Asian Studies.
-I joined the History Department in 2008 and am a member of its Empire and Postcolonial Studies Research Group.
-I am also a member of the OpenSpace Research Centre, the research centre led by the Department of Geography in the Faculty of Social Sciences.
-I am Director of the Ferguson Centre for African and Asian Studies from January 2016.
+I came to the Open University in 2003 as staff tutor in Bristol and lecturer at the newly established Ferguson Centre for African and Asian Studies, joining the History Department in 2008.
+I am also currently a member of the International Development and Inclusive Innovation Research Group and the OpenSpace Research Centre in FASS.
+I was Director of the Ferguson Centre for African and Asian Studies from 2016 to 2020.

-I am Principal Investigator on an AHRC-funded digital history project, Commodity Histories.
-This is the first digital resource in the UK to focus on the histories of Africa, Asia, the Caribbean and Latin America, and the website provides a public forum for researchers working globally on the history of commodities to write about original projects, works-in-progress, as well as news and events from their part of the world.
+I was Principal Investigator on an AHRC-funded digital history project, Commodity Histories (2012-18), which was the first digital resource in the UK to focus on the histories of Africa, Asia, the Caribbean, and Latin America.
+The website provided a public forum for researchers working globally on the history of commodities to write about new research, works-in-progress, as well as news and events from their part of the world.

-I am also Co-Director of a British Academy interdisciplinary research project, Commodities of Empire (2007-17), with Professor Jean Stubbs of UCL.
-The project explores the spatial movements of a range of commodities over the past couple of centuries with the aims of interrogating the meanings of ‘globalisation’ and of introducing new historical perspectives from the world beyond Europe.
+I was also Co-Director (2007-16) of a British Academy interdisciplinary research project, Commodities of Empire, with Professor Jean Stubbs of UCL.
+The project held an annual workshop showcasing new research projects and initiatives on this theme and bringing fresh perspectives and insights from the world beyond Europe.

-Finally I am involved in a collaborative research project, Commodities and Anticommodities (2009-13), with colleagues from Wageningen University funded by the NWO, Netherlands.
-It investigates sustainable modes of indigenous agricultural production in Africa, Asia, and the Caribbean during the colonial era, and one of its main outcomes will be a book entitled Local Subversions of Colonial Cultures: Commodities and Anticommodities in Global History which I am co-editing with Dr Harro Maat of Wageningen University.
-It will be published by Palgrave Macmillan in 2014.
+Finally, I was Co-I on a collaborative research project, Commodities and Anti-Commodities (2009-13) funded by the NWO and involving colleagues from Wageningen University, the Netherlands.
+The project revealed hitherto hidden instances of sustainable modes of indigenous farming in Africa, Asia, and the Caribbean during the colonial era, and it led to the publication of a book titled Local Subversions of Colonial Cultures: Commodities and Anti-Commodities in Global History (2016) which I co-edited with Dr Harro Maat of Wageningen University.

 |Empire and Postcolonial Studies Research Group||Group||Faculty of Arts|